lonkamikaze/bsda2/bsda_obj.md

 Implementations of generic solutions normally require the classes using them to conform to a certain interface (e.g. in a listener and notify pattern).

-Technically this can be realized with inheritance, but this is often a dirty solution, especially when conformance to several interfaces is required.
+Technically this can be realised with inheritance, but this is often a dirty solution, especially when conformance to several interfaces is required.

 To circumvent the consistency problems imposed by multiple inheritance the